-How to Make Whipped Honey (& 5 Delicious Creamed Honey Flavors)
+How to Make Whipped Honey {Quick & Easy!}

 Do you love the sweet, floral flavor of honey?
 You’ll love making your own infused honey recipes to add extra flavor to teas, scones, and more!
 Try my vanilla honey or cinnamon infused honey for a special treat.

-Creamed honey is a specific type of honey made by the process of whipping crystallized honey into a creamy consistency.
+Whipped or “creamed” honey is a specific type of honey made by whipping crystallized honey into a creamy consistency.

 And no, there’s no cream involved!